astral-sh/ty-vscode/TROUBLESHOOTING.md

 # Troubleshooting ty extension and the language server

+This document describes how to troubleshoot issues with the ty extension or the language server in Visual Studio Code.

 ## Logs

 If you encounter any issues with the extension or the language server, please refer to the